Octopus-ITSM/sourcemapped-stacktrace/README.md

 ## Known issues

-* Doesn't support exception formats of any browser other than Chrome and Firefox
+* Doesn't support exception formats of any browser other than Chrome, Firefox and IE11
 * Only supports JS containing //# sourceMappingURL= declarations (i.e. no support for the SourceMap: HTTP header (yet)
 * Some prominent sourcemap generators (including CoffeeScript, Traceur, Babel)